Erika Forster-Vannini: Career

 After her stays abroad, she completed flight attendant training, and worked four years at Swissair.

 She held many other offices, including President of the Foundation for the Protection of the Swiss Landscape, Member of the Board of the Association of Private Limited Companies, Member of the Board of the Minergie Association, President of the Foundation for Psychiatric Services for Young People in the Canton of St. Gallen, President of the Supervisory Board of the Institute for Management and Human Resources Management at the University of St. Gallen, and President of the Board of Directors of ERSIAN, Zürich.

 Politics

 Mrs Forster-Vannini's political career began in 1977 when she was elected to the St. Gallen City Council.
 She served as President of that body in 1982 and remained a member until 1988, when she became a member of the St. Gallen Cantonal Council.
 She served as President of the Cantonal Council in 1994-5, after which she was elected to the Council of States.
 She was a member of the Council of States from 1995 to 2011.

 She has been outspoken about maternity health issues, passive smoking and internet addiction.

 Personal life

-She met her husband, Ueli Forster (b.
-1939), in the early 1970s.
+She met her husband, Ueli Forster (born 1939), in the early 1970s.
 He hailed from a textile manufacturing family of St. Gallen, who owned Forster Rohner AG.
 Her husband is Ueli Forster and she has four children and four grandchildren.
 They reside in St. Gallen.